robtweed/qewd-conduit/IRIS-linux.md

 # Introduction

-The instructions below explain how to installl and run the *qewd-conduit* Back-end, running on Windows with the IRIS database.
+The instructions below explain how to installl and run the *qewd-conduit* Back-end, running on either Linux or OSX with the IRIS database.

 ----